Patronage: Russia

 After Soviet leader Vladimir Lenin retired from politics in March 1923 following a stroke, a power struggle began between Soviet Premier Alexei Rykov, Pravda editor Nikolai Bukharin, Profintern leader Mikhail Tomsky, Red Army founder Leon Trotsky, former Premier Lev Kamenev, Comintern leader Grigory Zinoviev, and General Secretary Joseph Stalin.
 Stalin used patronage to appoint many Stalinist delegates (such as Vyacheslav Molotov, Lazar Kaganovich, Grigory Ordzhonikidze, and Mikhail Kalinin) to the Party Politburo and Sovnarkom in order to sway the votes in his favour, making Stalin the effective leader of the country by 1929.

 South Africa

 In 2012, the African National Congress (ANC) mayor of Beaufort West in the Western Cape Province wrote a letter that openly and illegally solicited funds from the Construction Education and Training Authority for the ANC's 2016 election campaign.
 This episode, amongst many others including instances revolving around President Jacob Zuma, revealed how the African National Congress as ruling the political party utilized patronage to reward supporters and strengthen the leading faction of the party's control over governmental institutions.

+Thailand

+In Thai politics, baan yai (บ้านใหญ่) refers to powerful local wealthy political clans and dynasties that control rural constituencies.
+Instead of running a campaign based on political ideology or a specific political party, these clans and dynasties use a system of patronage networks to secure loyalty and mobilize voters by offering jobs, financial assistance, or favors to constituents.
+The baan yai dominate local and sometimes even provincial politics in the country, and are seen as a part of the conservative establishment.
+Newer progressive and reformist forces, such as the People's Party, struggle to compete against baan yai networks, and the party's failure to do so has been described as one of the main reasons for their poor performance in the 2025 municipal and provincial administrative organization elections and the 2026 Thai general election, and inversely the success of the Bhumjaithai Party.